 They Are One of the Cheapest Marketing Tools You Can Use

 When you look at the scale, the benefits of podcasts significantly outweigh the costs.
 And in marketing, that carries a lot of importance since the cost of advertisement can be enormous.
-To create a podcast, you need just a quiet room and reliable sound equipment.
-The distribution is relatively easy since tons of platforms share podcasts with the world, and they are accessible through any smart device.
+You need just a quiet room and reliable sound equipment to create a podcast.
+In addition, the distribution is relatively easy since tons of platforms share podcasts with the world, and they are accessible through any smart device.

 If you are concerned about not investing in this marketing tool, let us ease your worries.
 Your most significant investment is intellectual — coming up with good topics and speakers, as well as maintaining the momentum once you reach a wider audience and gain more subscribers.